Jeremy Edwards: Career

 Edwards played Kurt Benson in the Channel 4 soap opera Hollyoaks, a role he portrayed from 1995 to 1999, before appearing in the BBC medical drama Holby City, in which he played Danny Shaughnessy from 1999 to 2003.
 In 2001, Edwards appeared on Lily Savage's Blankety Blank.
 In January 2005, Edwards took part in the third series of Celebrity Big Brother, where he finished in fourth place.

 In January 2007, Jeremy co-presented Coronation Street/Emmerdale Confidential on ITV along with Terri Dwyer (who played the wife of Edwards's character in Hollyoaks).
 On 12 February 2008, he appeared as an armed police inspector named Fraser in the ITV soap opera Emmerdale.
 In 2009, he was a contestant on the fourth series of Dancing On Ice, partnered with Darya Nucci.
 They were the third couple to be eliminated and he received the fewest public votes in both weeks he performed.

 In November 2009 to July 2010, he appeared on the daytime talk show Angela and Friends as one of Angela Griffin's friends.
 Edwards was also a regular panelist on the Channel 5 morning series The Wright Stuff.
 In 2013, he returned to Hollyoaks via Hollyoaks Later as a guardian angel figure for Tony Hutchinson (Nick Pickard).

 He has appeared in several pantomimes, including being in Aladdin at The Hazlitt in Maidstone in 2011.
 Then he appeared in Dick Whittington at The Harlington, in Fleet, Hampshire in 2013.
 From 2014 to 2018, he appeared in the CBBC series Millie Inbetween as Mike.
 He also appeared in the fifth series of Hacker Time.
 In October 2019, he competed on the ITV series The X Factor: Celebrity as part of a duo with Brendan Cole.
 They were eliminated in the auditions stage.
-Edwards returned to Hollyoake as Kurt during the soap's 25th anniversary celebrations in October 2020.
+Edwards returned to Hollyoaks as Kurt during the soap's 25th anniversary celebrations in October 2020.
 He remained on the soap until December of that year.
-On being asked to return again, Edwards declined, stating that negative comments made about him on social media influenced his decision, but "never say never".
-He reiterated his possible return also in May 2021.
+On being asked to return again, Edwards declined, stating that negative comments made about him on social media influenced his decision, and Edwards had not returned to the show since then.

 In 2022, it was announced that Edwards would be starring as the role of Peter George in the UK tour of Hilary Bonner's political thriller Dead Lies.
 The tour ran from March to June 2022.